This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - Nightstalker: better speed in stealth and a more powerful opener; anyway Shadow focus is generally better.

-- Shadow Focus: reduces the cost of abilities in stealth by 75%; the nerf has brought it basically on par with the other two talents.
+- Shadow Focus: reduces the cost of abilities in stealth by 75%; most useful choice for this tier.

 - Level 30